Novel Coronavirus (COVID-19) FAQs

 How long does the COVID-19 virus last on surfaces?

-COVID-19 coronavirus can survive up to four hours on copper, up to 24 hours on cardboard, and up to two to three days on plastic and stainless steel.
+COVID-19 can survive up to four hours on copper, up to 24 hours on cardboard, and up to two to three days on plastic and stainless steel.
 The researchers also found that this virus can hang out as droplets in the air for up to three hours before they fall.
 But most often they will fall more quickly.

 Follow the CDC’s recommendations for cleaning frequently touched surfaces and objects every day.
 These include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.